dbt-labs/dbt-project-evaluator/README.md

 `fct_test_coverage` contains metrics pertaining to project-wide test coverage.

 Tip: We recommend [at a minimum](https://www.getdbt.com/analytics-engineering/transformation/data-testing/#what-should-you-test), every model should have `not_null` and `unique` tests set up on a primary key.

+## Project Organization

+`fct_unidentified_models` lists every model that doesn't fit into a [standard](https://discourse.getdbt.com/t/how-we-structure-our-dbt-projects/355) [modeling layer](https://www.youtube.com/watch?v=5W6VrnHVkCA).
+You can customize the names of each modeling layer by setting the following variables within your dbt_project.yml.

+- `staging_folder_name`: The name of the folder where staging models go (default 'staging')
+- `intermediate_folder_name`: The name of the folder where intermediate models go (default 'intermediate')
+- `marts_folder_name`: The name of the folder where marts models go (default 'marts')
+- `staging_designation`: The prefix or postfix for staging models (default 'stg')
+- `intermediate_designation`: The prefix or postfix for intermediate models (default 'int')

 ## DAG Issues